-The algorithm for anisotropic quadrilateral mesh generation presented in this paper works on high resolution triangular meshes in 3D.
+The algorithm for anisotropic quadrilateral mesh generation presented in this paper works on high resolution triangular meshes in 3D and is completely independent of an analytic surface description.
 This is important especially when only legacy triangular meshes are available.
-Otherwise, the triangular meshes may be generated using a standard grid generation technique for CAD data.
 The initial triangular meshes are the base for the anisotropic quadrilateral mesh generation.
 In addition, the user has to specify a source of anisotropy and a maximum anisotropy.
 The source of anisotropy is given through a subset of initial front edges connected to a line.
-Along the anisotropy source, quadrilateral elements with maximum anisotropy will be found, with growing distance to the source the anisotropy decreases depending on the mesh size of the underlying triangular mesh.
+Along the anisotropy source, quadrilateral elements with maximum anisotropy will be found.
+With growing distance to the source the anisotropy decreases depending on the mesh size of the underlying triangular mesh.